ABHISHEK8111995/MTech_Minor/README.md

-This Folder contains MATLAB CODES of 3 minor project. all matlab codes are converted into Graphical user interface. hence to run the code properly, enter the value in the required boxes and press the the button.
+This Folder contains MATLAB CODES of 3 minor project. all matlab codes are converted into Graphical user interface. hence to run the code properly, enter the value in the required boxes and press the button.

      1. Non linear dynamic:
      This file contain 7 matlab files. the main file is "non_linear_vib.m"